 Jul 2021 - Oct 2021, Software Engineer Intern @ STCA OXO, Microsoft, Beijing, China.

 I joined the Office eXperience grOup to develop and maintain Teams Approvals App which is a multi-platform application.
-I was mainly involved in front-end development, and the main technology stack used in the project is React and TypeScript.
+I was mainly involved in front-end development, and the main technology stack used in the project is React, TypeScript, and .NET.

 - I implemented the front-end part of the feature called "New Request Page".
 This was an update to the current UX design that affected the main flow of our application and required careful and experienced coding.
 I read through the relevant source code, assisted in writing the full development documentation, refactored the legacy code, and completed the work smoothly and successfully.